 Healthy Food, Healthy Salmon

-The Farm at Water’s Edge provides fresh vegetables and garden-based educational opportunities to the community and region.
-The Farm enhances the local food system as well as local salmon habitat through the practice of sustainable agriculture.
+The U-Pick Garden provides fresh vegetables and garden-based educational opportunities to the community and region.
+The Garden enhances the local food system as well as local salmon habitat through the practice of sustainable agriculture.
 Conventional agriculture and home gardening often rely heavily on synthetic fertilizers, pesticides, and herbicides along with heavy tilling.
 This can result in runoff of these chemicals, nutrients, and soil particles into nearby water bodies creating a negative impact on both fresh and saltwater salmon habitat.
 Providing food that is produced locally reduces our reliance on fossil fuels and minimizes emissions related to transporting food.
-The Farm at Water’s Edge follows conservation practices such as composting, sourcing local organic seed, reduced tillage, crop rotation, manure management, cover cropping, and buffer strips.
-We offer WSDA Certified Organic produce on a seasonal basis through our on-site Farm Stand.
-The Farm will have a wide variety of pre-bunched and weighed produce available for purchase during regular Farm Stand hours throughout the season.
-We also offer fresh eggs and flowers at the Farm Stand.
-Sign up for the Pacific Northwest Salmon Center’s email newsletter to receive up-to-date information on our produce, Farm Stand hours, news, and volunteer opportunities.
+The U-Pick Garden follows conservation practices such as composting, sourcing local organic seed, reduced tillage, crop rotation, manure management, cover cropping, and buffer strips.
+We offer WSDA Certified Organic produce on a seasonal basis through our U-Pick Garden.
+The Garden will have a wide variety of produce available for purchase during regular Salmon Center hours throughout the season.
+We also offer fresh eggs.
+Sign up for the Pacific Northwest Salmon Center’s email newsletter to receive up-to-date information on our produce, hours, news, and volunteer opportunities.

 Many of our animals are used for 4-H Projects by local youth belonging to the Farm at Water’s Edge 4-H Club.
 Contact our 4-H Club Leader, Mendy Harlow, at 360-275-3575 ext.
 23 or firstname.lastname@example.org for more information or to get involved.